Mid Century Modern Thriftstore Makeovers – Part 2- The Chairs

 You will need: some good pieces of furniture (see my hunt here)

 This is a very simple design.
 It is what they call ‘tight back’.
-It has 2 parts; seat and back are sewn and attached with flaps that slide through to inside and the stapled.
-Arms are bolted from inside.
-Rear panel covers back before bottom is covered last.
+It has 2 parts; the chair seat and back are sewn first and then attached with flaps that slide through to inside and the stapled.
+Arms are bolted from inside of the frame.
+Rear panels cover the back before the bottom is covered last.
 So here goes… (be brave)

-It’s almost like christmas, finding out what is going on inside.
+It’s almost like christmas when you upcycle furniture; finding out what is going on inside.
 It’s really not that scary as old stuff was well made!
 If you are paranoid of bugs then leave it outside in the winter and freeze the little buggers!
-It may be dusty so a vacuum at hand is good.
+It may be dusty so a vacuum at hand is a good idea.
 Do not rip things to shreds!
-The idea is to use what you take off to remake with new fabric, using the pieces as a pattern, so label and keep track.
-Take pictures of needed.

-After the bottom, usually the back panel comes off.
+After the bottom is removed, usually the back panel comes off.
 It may look like a mystery as the tacking system is folded inside the fabric.
 It’s one of the magics of upholstery, these strips that can be hammered on.
-A good upholstery supply will sell that stripping.
-The other replacement option is round head decorative tacks.
+A good upholstery supply store will sell that stripping.
+The other replacement option is to use round head decorative tacks when you do not mind seeing them.

 The seat and back sections are anchored by being pulled through the ‘crack’ to the inside back and stapled/nailed.